Our Supervisory Board

 Gavin joined the NHS just over 20 years ago and has 10 years’ experience as a Foundation Trust Chief Executive.

 He has held Board level posts as Director of Operations at the Oxford Radcliffe Trust, the Queens Medical Centre in Nottingham and at Leeds Teaching Hospitals.
-Prior to joining Derby Teaching Hospitals in March 2016 as Chief Executive, Gavin has held the position of Chief Executive at Chesterfield Royal Hospital NHS Foundation Trust and Yeovil District NHS Foundation Trust.
+Prior to joining Derby Teaching Hospitals in March 2016 as Chief Executive, Gavin has held the position of Chief Executive at Chesterfield Royal Hospital NHS Foundation Trust and Yeovil District Hospital NHS Foundation Trust.

 David joined Nestlé in 1988 on the graduate scheme with a degree in transport and distribution from the University of Huddersfield.
 He worked for 15 years in Nestlé UK in a variety of supply chain and commercial roles before moving to become Head of Supply Chain at Nestlé Canada for 5 years, then Nestle Oceania for 3 years – where he was also a GS1 board member.

 David is currently Director of Supply Chain for Nestlé UK and Ireland, with accountability for procurement, logistics, demand and supply planning and customer service.
 He lives in Reigate, Surrey with his wife and two children and is based at the Nestlé UK head office in Gatwick.